 - Place a large towel underneath the bed sheet for extra absorption.

-- Don’t bother to change a sleeping child who is wet.
-It’s more important for everyone to get a good night’s sleep.
+- It’s not necessary to change a sleeping child who is wet.
+There is no harm in sleeping in wet PJs.
 Leave a towel and change of clothes in case your child does wake up.

 - Don’t wake your child up to pee when you go to bed.
 It doesn’t help with bedwetting and will just disrupt your child’s sleep.

 - When your child wets the bed, help him wash well in the morning so that there is no smell.

 When should I talk to my doctor?

 - is concerned or upset by the bedwetting.

 - has been dry for many months and suddenly starts bedwetting.

 - has other symptoms, such as a frequent need to pee or a burning sensation when peeing.